kawansoft/aceql-http-client-jdbc-driver/README.md

 1. [The Free 30-Trial Web Page](https://www.aceql.com/trial.html): the download link and the trial key license file will be sent by email.
 2. [The Online Shop](https://sowl.co/VxAsp): the download link and the product key license file will be sent by email.

-Extract from the archive the `aceql-http-client-jdbc-driver-pro-6.0.jar` and add it to your CLASSPATH.
+Extract from the archive the `aceql-http-client-jdbc-driver-pro-6.0.jar`  jar file and add it to your CLASSPATH.

 ### Defining the path to the Aceql license key file